 Mortgage regulators reviewed each mortgage loan originator candidate’s credit report and looked for derogatory credit items.
 Each mortgage loan originator applicant had to explain the nature and reason of their derogatory information on their credit report.
 Mortgage regulators would deny loan originator’s license for those MLO applicant’s who had bad credit.
 This was because they deemed them to be financially irresponsible.
 Regulators labeled loan officer candidates with bad credit they would not be fit to represent the public as mortgage loan officers.
 This was because they could not manage their own finances.
 Unfortunately, many talented mortgage loan officers who went through a tough time financially due to the Great Recession of 2008 were denied mortgage loan originator’s licenses.
 Many were forced out of the mortgage industry.

 How The Great Recession Impacted Home Ownership

-The Great Recession of 2008 was more like the Second Great Depression of 2008 because never in history has there been so many Americans who filed bankruptcy and had gone through a foreclosure.
-The real estate market literally TANKED and millions of hard working Americans lost their businesses and have lost their jobs that they have held for decades.
+The Great Recession of 2008 was more like the Second Great Depression of 2008.
+This is because never in history have there been so many Americans who filed for bankruptcy and had gone through a foreclosure.
+The real estate market literally TANKED.
+Millions of hard-working Americans lost their businesses and have lost the jobs that they have held for decades.
 Millions of those who retired were forced out of retirement and were forced to seek employment again just to make ends meet.
-Millions of homeowners who counted on the hard earned equity they built in their homes have seen their home value diminish where a large percentage of homeowners had mortgage loan balances that were much higher than the value of their homes.
-If you are thing of buying a house after bankruptcy and foreclosure, you are not alone.
-There are countless of hard working folks in this country who went through a bankruptcy and/or foreclosure who have re-established themselves and are now thinking of buying a house after bankruptcy and foreclosure.
+Millions of homeowners who counted on the hard-earned equity they built in their homes have seen their home value diminish.
+A large percentage of homeowners had loan balances that were much higher than the value of their homes.
+If you are a thing of buying a house after bankruptcy and foreclosure, you are not alone.
+There are countless hard-working folks in this country who went through bankruptcy and/or foreclosure who have re-established themselves.
+They are now thinking of buying a house after bankruptcy and foreclosure.

 How To Go About Buying A House After Bankruptcy And Foreclosure